 - represents a whole-of-economy solution.

 The Digital Identity system includes 4 types of accredited participants:

-- Identity service providers - help you set up and manage your Digital Identity account.
+- Identity providers - help you set up and manage your Digital Identity account.
 If you choose to create and use a Digital Identity, then your identity provider will be your gateway into the Digital Identity system.
-Face Verification Service and Document Verification Service are sometimes used by your identity service provider to verify your identity online. myGovID is the government identity provider.
+Face Verification Service and Document Verification Service are sometimes used by your identity provider to verify your identity online. myGovID is the government identity provider.
 There will be more introduced as the system develops.

 - Attribute service providers - verify specific attributes relating to entitlements or characteristics of an individual (for example, that you have a particular qualification).
 The ATO’s Relationship Authorisation Manager (RAM) is an example of an attribute service provider.

 - Credential service providers - play a critical role in keeping the system secure and safe.
 They take care of all credentials such as passwords and other forms of access restrictions used in the system.